-Home theater system usually consists of a TV, DVD, 5.1 channel speaker, and digital amp and provides a high-resolution screen (MPEG2) and 3D surrounding sound (Dolby 5.1 or DTS).
+Home theater system usually consists of a TV, DVD, 5.1 channel speaker, and a digital amp which provides a high-resolution screen (MPEG2) and 3D surround sound (Dolby 5.1 or DTS).
 With a home theater system, you can enjoy a vivid screen and sound in your home as if you are in a movie theater.